clowder/dont-mess-with-my-js/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Addendum

+This is a parody, you should probably just set `config.static_cache_control` if your using Rails.